js214/K66_tutorial/7_rtos/README.md

 The directory `armgcc` contains Batch files, CMake files, debugging files.
 These
 are:

-- `build_debug.bat`: Running this batch script deletes old files, calls CMake to generate make files, then calls make to compile the binary file that's ready to be loaded to the microcontroller.
+- `build_debug.bat`: Running this batch script calls `clean.bat` to delete old files, calls CMake to generate make files, then calls make to compile the binary file that's ready to be loaded to the microcontroller.

 - `clean.bat`: Delete all auto-generated files (i.e., those that are created by `build_debug.bat`).